bgpedersen/web-dev-guides/javascript/javascript.md

 ### Moment alternatives

+- [dayjs](https://day.js.org/docs/en/installation/typescript) this library is very small and uses same function namings as Moment
+- [date-fns](https://date-fns.org/) (seems to offer best size, funtionality and locales, but its functional and not OOP)
 - Native js
 - Luxon
-- [date-fns](https://date-fns.org/) (seems to offer best size, funtionality and locales, but its functional and not OOP)
-- dayjs

 See full description and comparisons: [You Dont Need Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs)